gotchoices/MyCHIPs/doc/Project/MyCHIPs_Mobile.md

 Venmo has emerged in Western markets as the choice for sending value from one private individual to another.
 It suffers from certain privacy issues that bother some people.
-It seems to be a bit confused about whether it is a payment platform or a social media.
+It seems to be a bit confused about whether it is a payment platform or a social medium.
 And it offers very little in the way of standardized monthly statements which can be relied on for balancing financial statements and the like.

-MyCHIPs has the additional challenge that it is dealing with two concepts most users won't be used to:
+MyCHIPs has the additional challenge that it is utilizes two concepts most users are not used to:
-- A new unit of measure (not a dollar or other existing currency); and
+- A new unit of measure.
+This will feel a bit like using a foreign currency.
-- The money is based on private credit rather than a central issue.
+- The money is based on private credit rather than a central bank issue.
-  So the money will exist in a number of different bins or wallets depending on which of the user's partners have issued it.
+  This means money will exist in a number of different bins or wallets depending on which of the user's partners have issued it.

-These differences need to be dealt with carefully so they do not create an undue obstacle for users.
+These differences need to be dealt with artfully so they do not create an undue obstacle for users.

 ## Current Status
-As of Spring 2021, a [rudimentary application](/app/README.md) has been implemented in flutter (by a BYU capstone team).
+As of Spring 2021, a [rudimentary application](/app/README.md) has been implemented in flutter (by a BYU Capstone team).
 It was designed according to an early version of this document.
 But the team never succeeded in interfacing it to the backend so any data it displays is purely simulated.